-- 8-1.
+8-1.
 Appointment and composition of conference committees.
 In every case of disagreement between the two houses, if either house requests a conference and appoints a committee for that purpose, the other house shall appoint a committee to confer with a like committee of the other house upon the subject of the disagreement, and to report back to its house of appointment.
-Each conference committee shall consist of three members of each house.
-The members from the House of Representative shall be appointed by the speaker of the House and the members from the Senate shall be appointed by the president pro tempore of the Senate.
-Insofar as possible, members appointed to conference committees shall be representative of the decision within the house upon the issue under consideration. - 8-2.
-Conference committee meetings, committee reports, and reports must be germane.
-Conference committees shall meet in open session, and minutes shall be taken and prepared in a like manner as provided for in Joint Rule 7-6.
+A conference committee is a joint meeting of two committees, each consisting of three members from each house.
+The speaker shall appoint the committee from the House of Representatives.
+The president pro tempore shall appoint the committee from the Senate.
+Insofar as possible, members appointed to a conference committee must be representative of the decision of the house for the issue under consideration.

+The speaker and the president pro tempore shall each designate one appointed member as a co-chair.
+The chair position for a conference committee rotates between the Senate and House of Representatives every calendar day the conference committee meets, with the co-chair of the house of origin acting as chair at the first meeting.

+8-2.
+Conference committee meetings, quorum, and voting.
 The presiding officer of the floor session of the house of origin shall announce to that body the time and location of each conference committee meeting.
+A conference committee must meet in open session, and minutes must be taken and prepared in a like manner as provided for in Joint Rule 7-6.
+A quorum of a conference committee is a majority of the conference committee members from each house.
+The adoption of any motion offered in a conference committee must be approved by the recorded affirmative vote of at least two conference committee members from each house.

-The co-chairs of each conference committee shall report the results of each meeting to the body in a conference committee report electronically approved by both.
-The conference committee report must be germane to the title of the bill as submitted to the conference committee.
-The adoption of any conference committee report must be approved by the recorded affirmative vote of at least two members from each house. - 8-3.
-Final disposition of report and distribution of reports.
-Adoption of a conference committee report recommending passage of a bill or adoption of a resolution constitutes final disposition.
-The vote required to concur in the amendments of the other House or to adopt a conference committee report is the same as that required for final passage of the bill or resolution taking such bill or resolution as a whole.
-Before the final vote on the adoption of a conference committee report may be taken, any member of the body may require that the report be made available in electronic form or be distributed in written form to the members of the body, if not available in electronic form. - 8-4.
-Member may move to not appoint a subsequent conference committee--Final disposition.
-However, if a conference committee report is not adopted, any member may move not to appoint a new conference committee.
-If that motion prevails it constitutes final disposition of that bill or resolution.
+8-2.1.
+Conference committee action--Report.
+Each conference committee co-chair shall electronically approve the conference committee report, which must include the recommendation of the conference committee and be reported to the co-chair's respective house.
+The conference committee report must be germane to the subject of the bill or resolution as expressed in the title of the bill or resolution, as it was submitted to the conference committee.

+8-3.
+Final disposition and distribution of report.
+Adoption of a conference committee report recommending passage of a bill or resolution constitutes final disposition.
+The vote required to adopt a conference committee report recommending passage of a bill or resolution is the same as required for final passage.
+Before the final vote on the adoption of a conference committee report may be taken, any member of the body may require that the report be made available in electronic form or be distributed in written form to the members of the body, if not available in electronic form.

+8-4.
+Motion to not appoint a new conference committee--Final disposition.
+If a conference committee report is not adopted, any member may move not to appoint a new conference committee.
+If that motion prevails it constitutes final disposition of the bill or resolution.